No "Zero-Shot" Without Exponential Data: Pretraining Concept Frequency Determines Multimodal Model Performance: Additional Insights from Pretraining Concept Frequencies

 \section{Additional Insights from Pretraining Concept Frequencies}

-We now present notable observations concerning the distribution of downstream concept frequencies across text, image, and text-image matched modalities in pretraining datasets. \textbf{Finding 1: \textit{Pretraining Datasets Exhibit Long-tailed Concept Distribution.}} Our analysis in~\cref{fig:long-tailed-nature} reveals an extremely long-tailed distribution of concept frequencies in pretraining datasets, with over two-thirds of concepts occurring at almost negligible frequencies relative to the size of the datasets.
-Our observations support the findings of past work that have noted the long-tailed distribution of large-scale language datasets~\citep{chan2022data,piantadosi2014zipf,zipf2016human}.
-As we observed with the log-linear trend, this distribution directly reflects disparities in performance. \textbf{Finding 2: \textit{Misalignment Between Concepts in Image-Text Pairs.}} We investigated the alignment of concepts within paired pretraining image-text data.
+\textbf{Finding 1: \textit{Pretraining Datasets Exhibit Long-tailed Concept Distributions.}} Our analysis in~\cref{fig:long-tailed-nature} reveals an extremely long-tailed distribution of concept frequencies in pretraining datasets, with over two-thirds of concepts occurring at almost negligible frequencies relative to the size of the datasets (we highlight the ``head'' part of this distribution in boxes).
+Our observations extend the findings of past work that have noted the long-tailed distribution of large-scale language datasets~\citep{baack2024training,chan2022data,piantadosi2014zipf,zipf2016human}.
+As we observed with the log-linear trend, this distribution directly reflects disparities in performance.

+\textbf{Finding 2: \textit{Misalignment Between Concepts in Image-Text Pairs.}} Our concept frequency estimation pipeline enables us to investigate the alignment of concepts within paired pretraining image-text data.
 Perfect image-text alignment is defined as every image-text pair containing the same concepts.
-Previous studies have qualitatively discussed the problem of misalignment in large image-text datasets~\citep{mahmoud2023sieve,xu2023cit,maini2023t}.
-Our analysis enables us to quantify this \textit{misalignment degree}---for each image-text pair in the pretraining dataset, we find the concepts that are matched to the image and the text caption independently.
-If there are no intersecting concepts from the independent image and text hits, we count that pair as misaligned (detailed algorithm provided in~\cref{supp:misalignment}). ~\cref{tab:misalignment} shows the high degree of misalignment in all image-text pairs.
-To the best of our knowledge, this is the first attempt to explicitly quantify the degree of misalignment in pretraining image-text datasets.
-We release the precise misaligned image-text pairs in the pretraining datasets to enable better data curation.
+Previous studies have qualitatively discussed the problem of misalignment in large image-text datasets~\citep{mahmoud2023sieve,xu2023cit,maini2024tmars}.
+Our analysis enables us to quantify this \textit{misalignment degree}---for each image-text pair in the pretraining dataset, we find concepts that are matched to the image and the text caption independently.
+If there are no intersecting concepts from the independent image and text hits, we mark that pair as misaligned (detailed algorithm shown in~\cref{supp:misalignment}). ~\cref{tab:misalignment} shows the high degree of misalignment in all image-text pairs (${5}{-}{36}{\%}$).
+To the best of our knowledge, this is the first attempt to quantify the misalignment degree in pretraining image-text datasets explicitly.
+We release the precise misaligned image-text samples from pretraining datasets to enable better data curation.